How do I find and apply for a GA or TS position?

 What happens if I want to move from a full GA to a half GA mid-semester?

 A student may not move from a full GA to a half GA mid-semester due to the terms of their contract.
 Any changes, made to a contract agreement would require new appointments subject to approval, reasonable notice, and appropriate paperwork.
-Changes are generally not approved mid or lat in the semester.
+Changes are generally not approved midway or late in the semester.

 Do GA/TS's have an official start date and end date?